-Risk identification is a key component of EIL's risk management process.
-As part of the annual risk assessment exercise, senior management and risk owners are requested to fill in a comprehensive risk assessment questionnaire as a first step to identify the material risks (current and emerging) which if materialised may have a direct or indirect impact on the achievement of the objectives and operations of their department and/or the Company.
+Company.
 A risk assessment workshop and brainstorming exercise is also carried out to enable participants identify significant internal and external risks, through the sharing of information and active participation and discussion during the workshop.
 The risk assessment workshop facilitates the process of risk identification including the interdependencies and interrelationships between risks and the threats (negative impact) and opportunities (positive impact) on the achievement of EIL's strategic and operational objectives if the risk materialises.

 All significant risks which are identified through the risk management process are documented within the risk register which is maintained by the Risk Management Function.
-The risk register should have the following information which links together the steps of the risk management process:
+The risk register includes the following information which links together the steps of the risk management process:

 - Risk name;

 - Risk description;

-- Risk Category;
+- Risk category;

-- Risk Consequences:
+- Risk consequences:

-- Risk Owner;
+- Risk owner;

 - Inherent impact and likelihood score and overall inherent risk score;

 - Mitigation strategy and Controls in place to mitigate the risk;

 - Type of Control;

 - Control effectiveness rating;

 - Residual impact and likelihood score and overall residual risk score;

 - Key risk indicator; and

 - Risk Tolerance limit.

-A formal risk identification process is carried out at least on a yearly basis and regular updates are held during the year.
+A formal risk identification process is carried out at least on a yearly basis and regular updates are recorded during the year.